 His dream was an old dance, down at the ferry wharf.
 She spun by herself on the dock, smiled, and beckoned him closer.
 The sounds of waves sloshing at the beach mingled with the bustling music behind them.
 They were stealing away for a sweet moment and it gave the moment suspense, vibrancy.
 It was time taken just for them.

-She reached the end of the pier and turned, beckoning him closer.
-He brought himself in and laid his lips gently across hers.
+She reached the end of the pier and he brought himself in and laid his lips gently across hers.
 He never knew how to kiss her.
-He felt such unbridled passion that he felt the force of it reach up right to the back of his head and tempt him to kiss her hard, desperately, as if the force of it might make it all less transient.
+He felt such unbridled passion that he felt the force of it reach up right to the back of his head and push him to kiss her hard, desperately, as if the force of it might make it all less passing.
 But she was also so... gentle.
-She was something that he wanted to preserve, beautiful, perfect, and he felt his force didn't have any of that quality.
-To be forceful with her would be like being rough with a summer breeze.
+She was something that he wanted to preserve, beautiful, perfect, and he felt his force couldn't do any of that.

 "Promise me nothing will change."

 Making such oaths, that he knew he couldn't keep, hurt him.
 For either of them to stay the same would be not to live.
 Life is change, and to keep oneself locked into one snapshot in time is to be dead.
 It saddened him.
 But what could he say?
 "I can't promise I won't change.
 But I love you right now.
 I want to love you in the future.
 I want you to love me in the future.
 But life is life and life is change and guarantees are for computers."
 He didn't say anything.